NINR has developed funding principles consistent with the overall NIH goals, considering the funds provided this fiscal year.

 Section 203 of the Consolidated Appropriations Act prohibits payments for salaries under grants and other extramural mechanisms to rates in excess of Executive Level II.
 (NOT-OD-12-035)

-Additional details on Fiscal Operations, including specific funding strategies for ICs will be posted at (Financial).
+Additional details on Fiscal Operations, including specific funding strategies for ICs will be posted at the NIH’s Financial Operations Website.
 The new NIH policy on Efficient Spending related to grants supporting conferences and meetings is described at: (NOT-OD-12-041).
-Information on legislative mandates in effect for FY 2012 can be found at: (NOT-OD-12-034)